Pumpkin Cheesecake Bars

 Pour half of the cream cheese mixture onto the crust.
 Use a spatula to smooth it into an even layer.
 Set in the freezer to chill for 10 minutes.

-To the remaining cream cheese mixture, add the pumpkin puree and pumpkin spice.
+To the remaining cream cheese mixture, add the pumpkin and pumpkin spice.
 Mix on low to combine.

 Carefully spoon the pumpkin mixture over the cream cheese mixture, smoothing into an even layer.